 Millions of people are involved in car accidents every year.
 They can range from minor accidents, where there is minimal damage to very serious accidents involving catastrophic injuries or death.

 The first and most important step after being in a car accident is to ensure everyone is OK.
 If anyone has been injured or appears confused, call for emergency help immediately.
 Even if people look fine, they might have internal injuries, that might not be visible straightaway.

 Call the Police

-There are some states that allow you to file an accident report online within the days that follow a car accident.
+There are some countries that allow you to file an accident report online within the days that follow a car accident.
 While this may sound convenient, it is still best to have an official police report.

 Make sure you gather as much information as you can about the other driver and collect the names and phone numbers of any witnesses.
 Even if you do not feel injured or have much damage to your vehicle, sometimes internal injuries take a while to show up.

 Call Your Own Car Insurance Company

 Even if you were not at fault, contact your own car insurance company and notify them of your accident.
 They may be able to help you with a rental car or other benefits while you wait for the other person’s insurance company to begin their process of payment.

-When to Contact a Lawyer
+Contact a Lawyer

-A qualified personal injury lawyer will handle the communications between you and the insurance companies as well as advise you on how to strengthen your case and legal claim should it be necessary to go to court.
+A qualified personal injury lawyer will handle the communications between you and the insurance companies as well as advise you on how to strengthen your case and the legal claim should it be necessary to go to court.